plavin/synth/README.md

 A sample usage case might be: `srun -N8 /g/g19/lavin2/synth/synth -p 1 -t 1000 -s 1048576` as is provided in `moab.sh`.

+Time elapsed and configuration info will be output to `manifest.txt`

 # Compiling

 `make`